CosmaLab/CLUSTER_ANALYSIS/CLUSTER_ANALYSIS_features/README.md

 4. Press 'Done' on the GUI

-5. Output will be generated and a .xlsx will be created just outside the folder previously defined.
+5. Output will be generated and a .xlsx and a .txt will be created just outside the folder previously defined.